retrocomputacion/retroterm/README.md

 The *Commodore Plus/4* version is limited to the maximum speed for the built in ACIA: **19200bps**<br>
 The *MSX 1 RS-232* version (rt-232.com) is also limited to **19200bps**, and only supports RS-232 interfaces that adhere to the MSX standard (ie: SVI-738 and HX-22 built-in ports, SVI-737 and Sony HB-232, or any other interface implemented with the i8251 + i8253 USART and Timer combo)<br>
 The *MSX 1 BadCat* version (rt-bd.com) works with the BadCat cartridge or any other RS-232 interface that uses the i16550 UART.<br>
-The *MSX 1 printer port* versions use a simple printer port Wifi modem interface.
+The *MSX 1 printer port* versions use a simple printer port Wi-fi modem interface.
 The 56K version has reduced capabilities.

 ## 1.1 Release history